Josiebeepboop/kickstarter-analysis/README.md

 ---
 ### Analysis of Outcomes Based on Launch Date

 The determine whether the launch date has an effect on the campaign's success, a pivot table was created from the source data.
-The launch date was modified to show the month the campaign was created.
-In addition, live fundraisers were filtered so that only successful, failed, or canceled outcomes could appear.
-A line chart was used to visually trend the different outcomes over the months of the year.
+The launch date was modified to show the campaign's launch month.
+In addition, live fundraisers were considered out of scope as we do not know yet the final outcome.
+They were then filtered out so that only successful, failed, or canceled outcomes could appear.
+A line chart was used to visually trend the different number of outcomes over the months of the year.

 ![Outcomes based on Launch dates](Resources/Theater-Outcomes-vs-Launch.png)
 ---